Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 }
 ```

-Code above will desugar into this:
+Code above will be observable as:

 ```rust
 use std::ops::Deref;